aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-private-access/README.md

 First, create an empty Private Hosted Zone.

-Note: change the `Name` of the hosted zone according to your custom domain.
+Note: Change the `Name` of the hosted zone according to your custom domain.
 ```bash
 aws route53 create-hosted-zone \
   --name example.aklivity.io \